MatthewHiggins2017/BIO726P/docs/practicals/pt-2-assembly.md

 !!!
 Question
       Does it contain a lot of **NNNN** sequences?
 What do you think might be the reason for that?
 (Do not worry if your assembly does not contain any **NNNN** sequence.

+!!!
+Task
-There are many other genome assembly approaches.
-While waiting for everyone to make it to this stage, get an idea of some challenges associated to **_de novo_ genome assembly** and the approaches used to overcome them from the following
+      While waiting for spades to run please move on to the [Accessing Apocrita practical](../Apocrita_Access.md).

+To get an idea of some challenges associated to **_de novo_genome assembly** and the approaches used to overcome them from the following papers:
-papers:

 * [Towards complete and error-free genome assemblies of all vertebrate species.
 (Rhie et al 2021)](https://www.nature.com/articles/s41586-021-03451-0)